Hidden Bar

 Hidden Bar is engineered to look and feel like a native part of macOS.
 It fully respects the system's Light and Dark modes, automatically adjusting its icon colors and interface elements to match your wallpaper and system theme.
 In 2026, where aesthetic consistency in macOS Sequoia is highly valued, Hidden Bar does not look like a third-party patch; it uses standard Apple SF Symbols and UI components.
 This native integration extends to resource usage—it is extremely lightweight, consuming negligible CPU and RAM compared to Electron-based alternatives, ensuring your battery life remains unaffected.

-Reliability is key for system utilities, and Hidden Bar includes a robust 'Start at Login' feature that ensures your menu bar is organized the moment your Mac wakes up.
+Reliability is key for system utilities, and Hidden Bar includes a solid 'Start at Login' feature that ensures your menu bar is organized the moment your Mac wakes up.
 Unlike some scripts that load late and cause icons to 'jump' around seconds after login, Hidden Bar initializes early in the boot process to maintain your layout preferences.
 It remembers the exact order of your icons across reboots and macOS updates.
 This persistence means you don't have to re-organize your menu bar every time you restart your computer, providing a stable and consistent user experience.

 A writer using a 13-inch MacBook Air needs a pristine environment to focus.
 They use Hidden Bar to hide everything except the clock and Wi-Fi indicator.
 By setting the auto-hide timer to 10 seconds, they can quickly check battery status if needed, but for 99% of their workflow, the top of the screen remains empty, reducing visual noise and helping maintain a flow state during deep work sessions.